MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 ## Acting upon the data

-**Exporting a segment:
-Exporting a segment to .csv file is possible:
+- **Exporting a segment to .csv file is possible:**
-- 1.Within the *Segments page* by clicking the **three dots icon** within a specific segment's tile, and then selecting the **Export** button as described earlier
+    -1.Within the *Segments page* by clicking the **three dots icon** within a specific segment's tile, and then selecting the **Export** button as described earlier
-- 2.Within a speficic segment's page by clicking **Export** at the top-right corner of the page as shown below:
+    -2.Within a speficic segment's page by clicking **Export** at the top-right corner of the page as shown below:

 > [!div class="mx-imgBorder"]
 > ![](media/segment-menu-export-top.png "Export segment")

-In both cases, clicking **Export** will create a file in a csv. format where you can expect to find all your segment's data.
+- **Exporting a segment directly to a Dynamics 365 account is also supported via the *Export Segment* Screen:
+    -1.Enter the *Export Segment Screen* via the *Export Segment Tab* on the left side menu -2.Click **Add Destination:**
+//segment 2
+    -3.Give your destination a recognizable name, define it's URL, and select a Dynamics 365 account:
+//segment 3
+    -4.Upon the completion of step (3), your destination should appear in the destinations table as shown in the example below:
+//segment 4
+    -5.Click **?** to

 ## Next Step
 While segmentation provides you with aggregate-level insights, you can also explore the Customer 360 Dashboard to unlock variety of customer-level insights.
 If you wish to produce those, visit the **Connectors** section.